 - phobia’s (such as with flying, medical procedures and needles at the dentist or for the provision of blood samples via the hospital, health centre or doctor’s surgery)

 Post Traumatic Stress Disorder (PTSD) is another prevalent and often under-diagnosed condition that can respond well to CBT.

 CBT is Gold Standard and Best Practice and is currently the recommended treatment of choice for many psychological conditions, according to the National Institute for Health and Clinical Excellence (NICE).

 CBT is one of a number of talking therapies that looks to encourage an exploration of current thoughts – and the resultant emotions these may create.
 This, in turn, provides more clarity around the subsequent behaviours that are a result of – or which sustain the unhealthy thoughts and emotions.

 Fees, for all of the models offered by me, are set the same level.
 You will receive a bespoke private service that is appropriate for your needs – and delivered with equal care, skill and compassion, proactively!
-I encourage you to take the virtual tour to get a ‘feel’ for the environment many have benefited from to date – and read what they have to say.
+I also provide bespoke packages for couples.

 I look forward to the honour it is – of working with and for you!